mangoresoham/Aethrone-Aerospace-/README.md

 # Machine Learning Projects

-This repository contains two machine learning projects of Aethrone Aerospace:
+This repository contains reports and models of projects of Aethrone Aerospace:

 ## 1. **Vehicle CO₂ Emissions Prediction (Problem Statement 1)**